 This thematic WG monitors EU trade policy from a feminist perspective, develops public positions and analysis on EU trade and gender issues.
 It also contributes to global advocacy to promote a feminist perspective in trade policy.
+The working group coordinates it’s participation in three of the EU Trade Domestic Advisory Groups.

 You can contact WIDE+ coordinator: Gea Meijers, info@wide-network.org for more information and when you are interested to take part.